MSD-LASSO/FeasibilityStudies/TdoaSim/README.txt

 Outputs: Satellite location at the time it transmitted
 	 Error of satellite location calculation

+Important Notes:
+11/12 Its very important which zPlanes we pick.
+Low zPlanes introduce error for high elevation cases.
+0.007 deg -> 0.09 deg High zPlanes introduce significant error for low elevation cases.
+0.32 deg -> 1.8 deg 11/12 It appears as the planes approach infinity, we get better results.

 Upcoming Features:
 11/11 Add time difference error functionality to one-sided vs. two-sided Hyperbola.
 If the time difference could be negative, plot the mirror image of that specific hyperbola.